microsoft/axe-windows/docs/Automation.md

 then use the classes in the Axe.Windows.Automation namespace (see example below):

--   Prerequisite: Your project *must* use .NET 4.7.1 (this is required by Accessibility Insights).
+-   Prerequisite: Your project *must* use .NET 4.7.1 (this is required by Axe-Windows).
 -   If you’re using NuGet, add the appropriate feed to your project.
 -   Add **using Axe.Windows.Automation;** to your code.
 -   Follow the steps in **How To Use**.